Cosmosinagalaxy/Blackholes/README.md

 **Blackholes are cool but did you know this about black holes.** black holes suck in **ANYTHING** even light cant escape.
 Honestly thats pretty cool but also **BLACKHOLES** Do you ever wonder about the secrets hidden in space?
 One of the most mysterious things out there is a black hole.
 Imagine a place in space where **everything gets sucked in** and nothing not even light, can escape.
 Thats a black hole.
 But don't worry they are not like the holes in your socks they are much, much bigger.
+Black holes are like vacuum cleaners.
+They are formed when a massive star runs out of fuel and collapses under its gravity.
+When this happens it becomes so dense that nothing can escape its powerful pull.
+Even if you light jets out into the blackhole, **the light will get pulled into the black hole**.
+Scientists call the border of a black hole the "event horizon," and once something crosses this line, it's gone forever.